-The proximity of inshore reefs to the coast make them highly accessible; a factor elevating their social, economic and cultural importance beyond of their relatively small contribution to the area of the Great Barrier Reef World Heritage area's coral estate (GBRMPA 2019).
+The proximity of inshore reefs to the coast make them highly accessible; this elevates their social, economic and cultural importance disproportionately to their small contribution to the area of the Great Barrier Reef World Heritage area's coral estate (GBRMPA 2019).

 Unfortunately, this proximity also exposes inshore reefs to increased pressures of turbidity, nutrient levels and low salinity flood plumes compared to their offshore counterparts.
-Reefs globally are under pressure as the effects of climate change are superimposed onto natural disturbance and recovery cycles of coral communities.
+Reefs globally are under pressure as the effects of climate change are superimposed onto the natural disturbance and recovery cycles of coral communities.
 This ramping up of pressures facing coral reefs makes it ever more important that the Reef environment is managed to optimise the potential for coral communities to resist or recover from inevitable disturbance events (Bellwood et al. 2004, Marshall & Johnson 2007, Carpenter et al. 2008, Mora 2008, Hughes et al. 2010).